If you think your smartphone is good enough to capture the best bits of your summer holiday, think again.

 While it isn’t particularly cheap, the TG-5’s strong showing with both features and performance make it the standout camera in the tough compact category.
-If you’re looking for the best waterproof point-and-shoot, look no further.
+If you’re looking for the best waterproof point-and-shoot, and don’t mind the lack of a built-in viewfinder, look no further.

 At time of review, the Olympus Tough TG-5 was available for £419.99.